faceach/ETUI/doc/Code_Review_Essential.md

     * DOM

-        1. All DOM operation should be executed after DOM Ready except &lt;html /&gt;.
+        1. All DOM operation should be executed after DOM Ready except `<html />`.

 2. Only functional CSS classes or HTMLs are allowed in JavaScript Code.
 Let's say: